christopher-igweze/Car-Price-Prediction/README.md

 ## Objective

-> Create a good Linear Regrassion model to predict the selling prices of the test data.
+> Create a good Linear Regression model to predict the selling prices of the test data.

 ## Summary of Findings & Actions